HyperPrecision/HyperPrecision/README.md

 - [DESolver](https://gitlab.com/multiloop-pku/amflow/-/tree/master/diffeq_solver), a differential-equation solver distributed with AMFlow
   X. Liu and Y.-Q. Ma, [arXiv:2201.11669](https://arxiv.org/abs/2201.11669)

 The original `DESolver.m` is included in this repository for convenience, together with a small companion file `DESolver_patch.m` required for the proper interface of `DESolver.m` with `HyperPrecision.wl`.
-Alternatively, the latest version of `DESolver.m` can be obtained from the [AMFlow repository](https://gitlab.com/multiloop-pku/amflow/-/tree/master/diffeq_solver).
+The user can also download the latest version of `DESolver.m` from the [AMFlow repository](https://gitlab.com/multiloop-pku/amflow/-/tree/master/diffeq_solver).

 ## Installation